akeneo/pim-docs/cookbook/import_export/product-export.rst

 .. warning::

-    As this writer will load all lines in memory, it may consumes a lot of memory when exporting a very large number of lines (500k for instance).
+    As this writer will load all lines in memory, it may consume a lot of memory when exporting a very large number of lines (500k for instance).

     If you encounter this kind of issue, please consider writing several smaller files.